neo4j/neo4j/enterprise/readme.md

 =========

-The Usage Data Collector (UDC) is a kernel extension which collects statistics about a Neo4j release.
+The Usage Data Collector (UDC) is a kernel extension which collects statistics about a Neo4j Server.

 For details, please see the [wiki page][1].